Ecuadorian food: Tigrillo and majado

 Tigrillo and majado are two of the most delicious traditional dishes in the Coastal region of Ecuador.

-And although they are oftentimes confused, they are different dishes.
+And although they are frequently confused, they are different dishes.

-On the one hand, we have tigrillo, a tasty dish that can be described as a casserole-style dish of mashed green plantains on a sofrito of onions, garlic, and achiote, mixed with egg and milk.
+On the one hand, we have tigrillo, originally from the city of Zaruma in El Oro, which was declared an Intangible Cultural Heritage of Ecuador in 2020.
+This a tasty dish that can be described as a casserole-style dish of mashed green plantains on a sofrito of onions, garlic, and achiote, mixed with egg and milk.
 Tigrillo is moister since it also includes milk.

 Tigrillo is topped with cheese, egg, and sometimes seafood or meat.